 Causes of Insomnia

-- Life stressors including your job, relationships, financial difficulties and more
+- Life stressors including job, relationships, and financial stresses and more

 - Unhealthy lifestyle and sleep habits